avian-digital-forensics/avian-scripts/avian-inapp-scripts/export-printed-images.nuixscript/README.md

 # Export Printed Images
-Export printed images to the Avian scripts directory to be used by other scipts.
+Export printed images to the Avian scripts directory to be used by other scripts.